 To deliver a healthy conservation landscape through the establishment of the Conservation Area, there must be a strong focus on coordinated management.
 This means working across government agencies such as Parks Victoria, Department of Environment, Land, Water and Planning (DELWP), Melbourne Water, Port Phillip and Westernport Catchment Management Authority (PPWCMA) and Zoos Victoria to support and enhance each agency’s projects.
 It also means working with community conservation groups and private landowners to deliver projects that have mutual benefits for the Conservation Area as well as surrounding people and communities.

 Coordinated management is a key objective of the Conservation Area.
 In response to the VEAC Yellingbo Investigation, the Victorian government supported the recommendations to better integrate public land management and improve co-ordination in order to better protect biodiversity and ecological values.
-A new governance model, the Yellingbo Conservation Area Coordinating Committee (YCACC), was established to improve coordination and collaboration between land managers, other agencies, and community groups involved in the management of the Conservation Area.
-Through Trust for Nature representation on YCACC assistance is provided for private landowners to achieve conservation caveats and access support for a range of services including: mapping, planting, monitoring and weed management.
-This work on private land is especially important where the crown land reservation is less than 30 metres or where there is a gap in the public land available for essential wildlife corridors where the Trust for Nature can assist with the purchase of private land to be included in the Conservation Area.
+A new governance model, the Yellingbo Conservation Area Coordinating Committee (YCACC), was established from October 2015 to January 2019 to improve coordination and collaboration between land managers, other agencies, and community groups involved in the management of the Conservation Area.
+Now that the the vision for the future Yellingbo Conservation Area is progressing from the planning phase to the implementation phase, the Victorian Government is restructuring the management model to include a coordinating committee of land managers and a broader-based community reference group.

 Establishing the Conservation Area will require the further detailed development of agency partnerships, partnerships with Traditional Owners, community groups and private landowners.